wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 ## What does this contribute?

-This is a step-by-step deep-dive tour, with commentary, covering several repositories created by developers inside and outside HashiCorp.

 {% include whatever.html %}

+This article provides a step-by-step deep-dive tour, with commentary, contrasting code across several repositories created by developers inside and outside HashiCorp.

 1. Navigate to a folder, and obtain the repo for your language of choice.
 For example: